adhearsion/electric_slide/README.markdown

   while_waiting_for_agent do
     # Default block to be looped on queued calls (callers) while waiting for an agent
+    # May be overriden if a callback is supplied on the QueuedCall object
   end

   while_waiting_for_calls do
     # Default block to be looped on agent calls while waiting for a caller
+    # May be overriden if a callback is supplied on the AgentCall object
   end
 end
 ```